codemagic-ci-cd/codemagic-docs/content/variables/using-environment-variables.md

 echo 'DELIMITER' >> $CM_ENV
 ```

-Note that the example is specific to Linux and MacOS machines, but works similarly on Windows instances.
+Note that the example is specific to Linux and macOS machines but the same principles apply when building on Windows.

 The `DELIMITER` keyword can be replaced by any word of your choice, however, make sure that the delimiter in the end and start match.